Boy-314/bgg-data-analysis/README.md

 # bgg-data-analysis

-input: google sheets containing raw bgg collection data
+inputs: none in standard input, link to google sheets containing raw bgg collection data in source code

 outputs:
 1. csv of games that all of us have given ratings to, with ratings and average columns